 A content calendar is a written or visual workflow that helps content production teams schedule their work daily, weekly, or monthly.

 It helps determine when and where you plan to publish your fresh content and may include upcoming content pieces, status updates, promotional activities, and performing updates on existing content.

 Content calendar also goes by many names: social media calendar, blog calendar, or editorial calendar.

 What is the Importance of a Content Calendar in the iGaming Vertical?

 The benefits of a content calendar for iGaming content marketers are immense.

-Every year is packed with sporting events.
-On top of the usual events such as the regular season for professional sports leagues, we also have major tournaments such as the UEFA Champions League, the World Cup, the NBA, or Euroleague Playoffs.
+On top of the usual events such as the regular season for professional sports leagues, we also have major tournaments such as the 2022 FIFA World Cup, the UEFA Champions League, the NBA, and Euroleague Playoffs.

 That’s not to mention the massive exposure of professional eSports tournaments such as the International, the Fortnite World Cup Finals, and the League of Legends World Championship, among many others.

 iGaming content marketers can use this knowledge to plan, schedule, and produce tailored, relevant content ahead of an event, say, big Manchester Derby weeks in advance.